j-mark-hou/j-mark-hou.github.io/_posts/2018-10-25-graphlimits.markdown

 - so, it feels like you should be able to do something like this:
 	1. sample some not-too-small sub-market from your big market
 	2. compute equilibrium on this sub-market
-	3. equilibrium on the sampled market be similar-ish to equilibrium on the whole market
+	3. equilibrium on the sampled market should be similar-ish to equilibrium on the whole market

 I'll walk through a very simple example to provide some intuition on when this process could work, and then discuss how much foundational work remains to be done.